Vedant-Raulkar/Url-Shortener/README.md

-# URL Shortener Project
+# URL Shortener

-This project is a simple URL shortener built with Django, Bootstrap, and SweetAlert2.
+This project is built with Django, Bootstrap, and SweetAlert2.
 It allows users to input a long URL and receive a shortened version using the `pyshorteners` library.

 ## Features